-The SRT output can be pulled to/from an SRT-enabled device and is configured via Zen Master or Zixi API only.
+The SRT output can be pulled to/from an SRT-enabled device.
 SRT stands for 'Secure Reliable Transport' and is an open-source video transport protocol and technology stack.
 SRT uses secure streams and easy firewall traversal to optimize streaming performance and deliver high-quality video over even the most unreliable networks.

-⇒ To Create an SRT Output:
+→ To Create an SRT Output:

-- 1. In the Zixi Broadcaster Outputs page click + New Output.
+- 1. In the Zixi Broadcaster Outputs page click + New Output .
 The New Output window is displayed. - 2.
-Type in the unique identifier for this output in the Output Name. - 3.
-Select an Input Stream to be made available on this output from the adjacent drop-down list. - 4.
+Type in the unique identifier for this output in the Output Name. - Select an Input Stream to be made available on this output from the adjacent dropdown list. - 4.
 Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
 Default: Selected.